Currently the drink drive limit is 80 milligrams of alcohol for every 100 millilitres of blood.

 Scotland changed their limits on 5th December 2014 in line with the majority of European countries.

 Some European countries such as Romania, Slovakia, Hungary and Czech Republic have a zero limit per 100 ml of blood.

 In 2012, there were 230 deaths caused due to drink driving in the UK with 1200 seriously injured.

 Many drivers caught and convicted of drink driving have been caught the morning after they were last drinking as they were unaware of how long alcohol can stay in your system.

-If you’ve got a drink driving conviction and are looking for insurance why not try our Drink Driving Insurance page or give us a call for a quote.
+If you’ve got a drink driving conviction and are looking for drink driver insurance why not try our Drink Driver Insurance page or give us a call for a quote.